Areas of Practice

 Thirty years of experience representing parties in all aspects of construction and commercial disputes.

-Mr. Wilhelmy has served as an arbitrator on the Construction Industry Panel for the American Arbitration Association for twenty years and now serves on the Large and Complex Case Panel.
-He serves on the California Public Works Contract Arbitration Panel, the Settlement Mentor Panel for the Contra Costa Superior Court, and the Tuolumne County Superior Court Mediation Panel.
-Mr. Wilhelmy is a member of the California State Bar Alternative Dispute Resolution Committee, and is also a member of the Associated General Contractors of California Legal Advisory Committee.
-He has presented seminars to contractors, architects, engineers and other construction professionals on a variety of topics including professional liability and payment remedies.
+Mr. Wilhelmy has served as an arbitrator on the Construction Industry Panel for the American Arbitration Association for twenty-one years and now serves on the Large and Complex Case Panel.
+He has served on an ICC International Court of Arbitration Panel, and currently serves on the California Public Works Contract Arbitration Panel, the Settlement Mentor Panel for the Contra Costa Superior Court, and the Tuolumne County Superior Court Mediation Panel.
+Mr. Wilhelmy is a member of the California State Bar Alternative Dispute Resolution Committee, the Mediation Society, and the Associated General Contractors of California Legal Advisory Committee.
+He has presented seminars to contractors, architects and engineers and other construction professionals on a variety of topics including professional liability, payment remedies including mechanic’s liens and stop notices, and arbitration procedure and strategy.
+Mr. Wilhelmy is a contributing author to “The Alternative Dispute Resolution Practice Guide.”

 J.D., University of San Francisco School of Law